 The production process is more resource-intensive for vlogs compared to blogs – requiring physical equipment (even if it’s just an iPhone and a tripod), editing skills, and potentially higher costs.

-#2.
-The Learning Curves
+2. Learning Curves

 Blogging and vlogging have different learning curves.
-Ultimately, vlogging poses a steeper challenge for most creators (but this can work to your advantage as it creates a higher barrier to entry).
+Ultimately, vlogging poses a steeper challenge for most creators (but this can also work to your advantage as it creates a higher barrier to entry).

 Starting with blogging requires learning the basics of writing compelling content, mastering simple SEO, formatting posts properly, and navigating a content management system (such as WordPress).